 Typically, coworking spaces will charge a monthly fee.
 It’ll cost you more than working from home, but will likely cost a lot less than renting your own office (as explored above).

-These results are a stark illustration of how prices can vary across the country, but these aren’t one-size-fits-all figures.
-Office desk costs can also vary within a city depending on the quality of the space and what you require from it.
+These results are a stark illustration of how prices can vary across the country, but they aren’t one-size-fits-all figures.
+Office desk costs can also vary within a city depending on the quality of the space and the amenities it offers.

 For example, some offer memberships for as little as £50-60 per month for infrequent, irregular users, while those who are looking to rent a private compartment might expect to pay closer to £1,000 or more.